 Llívia is an enclave of France.
 1,223 metres above sea level, it is separated from the rest of Spain by a corridor about 2 km wide, which includes the French Munipalities of Ur and Bourg-Madame.
 Llivia is linked to the nearest town in Spain, Puigcerdá, by the N-154.
+It is a nice day trip destination from Perpignan, France.

 This is a typical mountain village.
 There isn’t any border control before entering the town.
 We saw the European Union sign at the edge of the town.
 Everything looks peacefully.
 However, it wasn’t the case decades ago.
 Due to the historical reasons, there were some disputes between the two neighbours.